Amalfi Coast – 5 nights

-Approaching Amalfi by sea from Salerno (nb latest ferry 15:30), an extra day in beautiful Positano, one in S. Agata (or Nerano) to do our peninsula walk and extra days in Sorrento to visit Pompeii, Herculaneum and Vesuvius - we can provide notes for you on these options.
+Approaching Amalfi by sea from Salerno (nb latest ferry 15:30), an extra day in beautiful Positano, one in Sant' Agata to do our peninsula walk and extra days in Sorrento to visit Pompeii, Herculaneum and Vesuvius - we can provide notes for you on these options.
 Spend a few nights on Capri - we have devised some walks that will really help you explore this fascinating island.

 Eating and drinking